samvabya/retune/README.md

 - Play (almost) any song from Jio Saavn
 - Background playback
-- Search for songs and artists
+- Search for songs
+- Checkout your favorite artists
 - Persistent queue and brilliant suggestions
 - New fresh and ambient UI design